ObolNetwork/charon-distributed-validator-node/README.md

 cd charon-distributed-validator-node/bootnode

-# Replace 'replace.with.public.ip.or.hostname' in docker-compose.yml with your public IPv4 or DNS hostname
+# Replace 'replace.with.public.ip.or.hostname' in docker-compose.yml with your public IPv4 or DNS hostname (exclude prefix 'http(s)://')
 nano docker-compose.yml

 docker-compose up